Travel Friendly Cameras

 • 4K video Capture: 4K QFHD video recording (3840 x 2160) with three unique 4K ultra HD video pause…

-It is fitted with the same lens as Panasonic’s previous model, the FZ70, but is better in almost every other way.
-The FZ80 has an improved shape and finish, an excellent touch-enabled rear LCD, a sharper EVF, WiFi capability, and crystal-clear 4K video (all of which were absent in its predecessor).
+It is equipped with the same lens as Panasonic’s previous model, the FZ70, but surpasses it in almost every other aspect.
+The FZ80 features an improved shape and finish, an excellent touch-enabled rear LCD, a sharper electronic viewfinder (EVF), WiFi capability, and crystal-clear 4K video (all of which were absent in its predecessor).

 The FZ80 can be classified as a bridge point-and-shoot camera, and it’s about the same size as a small SLR.
-Just like an SLR, this camera has a deep handgrip making it very comfortable in the hand.
+Just like an SLR, this camera features a deep handgrip, making it very comfortable to hold.

 It features a tiny (1/2.3-inch) image sensor and an impressive zoom lens, providing a massive 60x zoom function.